 He has shown work in countless D.I.Y. spaces, basements, temporary performance zones, music venues and art spaces.
-More formally this include the Denver Art Museum, Utah Museum of Contemporary Art, The Tank: Center For The Sonic Arts, Indexical in Santa Cruz, CA, The 2016 MediaLive Festival at Boulder Museum of Contemporary Art, Treefort Music Festival in Boise ID, Coaxial Arts In Los Angeles, Tucson Museum of Contemporary Art, Squeaky Wheel Media in Buffalo, NY, Kimball Art Center in Park City, UT, OutSound in San Francisco, CA, Westminster College in Salt Lake City, UT, AS220 in Providence, RI, Vox Populi in Philadelphia, PA, 2014 Currents International New Media Arts Festival in Santa Fe, NM, The Paseo Media Art Festival in Taos, NM, The 2020 Borealis Festival's Radio Space in Bergen, Norway, the 2015 Biennial of the Americas-Denver, 2021-22 Co-Incidence Festival of Experimental Music as well as the 2021 High Desert Soundings festival in Joshua Tree, California.
+More formally this include the Denver Art Museum, Utah Museum of Contemporary Art, The Tank: Center For The Sonic Arts, Indexical in Santa Cruz, CA, The 2016 MediaLive Festival at Boulder Museum of Contemporary Art, Treefort Music Festival in Boise ID, Automata Gallery In Los Angeles, Tucson Museum of Contemporary Art, Squeaky Wheel Media in Buffalo, NY, Kimball Art Center in Park City, UT, OutSound in San Francisco, CA, Westminster College in Salt Lake City, UT, AS220 in Providence, RI, Vox Populi in Philadelphia, PA, 2014 Currents International New Media Arts Festival in Santa Fe, NM, The Paseo Media Art Festival in Taos, NM, The 2020 Borealis Festival's Radio Space in Bergen, Norway, the 2015 Biennial of the Americas-Denver, 2021-22 Co-Incidence Festival of Experimental Music as well as the 2021 High Desert Soundings festival in Joshua Tree, California.
 He has published multimedia textual work with Incite: Journal of Experimental Media, Materialities of Literature - Impactum Journal, & Lunamopolis Press.
 His recordings and performances have been featured on such networks as the BBC and NPR and has work in numerous collections including The Tate in London and The Whitney Museum / New School in New York.
-He has released an absurd amount of albums since the early-mid '00s -- more recently releasing on Shadowtrash Tape Group, Harmonic Ooze Records, Never Anything Records, Ingrown Records, Ephem-Aural Recordings, Falt Records, and 2182 Recording Company.
+He has released an absurd amount of albums since the early-mid '00s -- more recently releasing on Shadowtrash Tape Group, Harmonic Ooze Records, Full Spectrum Records, Never Anything Records, Ingrown Records, Ephem-Aural Recordings, Falt Records, and 2182 Recording Company.
+He is formally represented by 2182 Recording Company.

 His work has been described as, “Emotive and suggestive, each soundscape gestures toward the impending collapse” (Foxy Digitalis), “Constantly-evolving atmospheres that veer into pulse-quickening noise” (Bandcamp Daily), “Ruehlen’s fascination with topographical disorientation lays the groundwork for quicksilver movements in sudden formation, an inability to recognize, becoming lost in familiar environments” (Tabs Out Podcast).
 “Ruehlen’s gliding, infinitely malleable musicality, lends a quivering vibrancy to his performances; one that percolates with potent life-igniting propellents, and which lacks a discernible consistency of form” (Thought I Heard A Sound).
 His projects, “Seek to subvert traditional artistic conventions…incorporating elements of improvisation, indeterminacy and philosophical playfulness to fascinating effect” (Dallas Observer), “Positing it as a natural force unto itself” (The Wire).